TatumRobotics/astrobox_miband_watch/README.md

 - Using the battery fetching functionality to notify the user when the battery percent gets low

 ## What I've tested already
-- Causes the watch to disconnect:
+- Causes the watch to disconnect, but auto-pair when the program is restarted:
 	- Walking away from the Pi
 	- Rebooting the watch
 	- Restarting the Pi
 	- Pressing "connect new phone" will cause the device to disconnect: "Connection closed!"
-		- But it will auto-pair when the program is restarted
 - Sending different patterns
 - Tried all of the different settings and none of them affect the vibrations it can receive
 - Sending one pattern while another is still running (it just stops the old one and starts the new one)